Toronto Police Service: Controversies

+In 2004, eight people were shot by Toronto Police, six of them fatally.
+SIU investigations deemed all case actions justified.
+In 2005, the police service was faced with a spike in shootings across Toronto and increased concern among residents.
+Police Chief William Blair and Mayor David Miller asked for additional resources and asked for diligence from residents to contend with this issue.
+Ontario Premier Dalton McGuinty promised to work with Toronto to fight crime.

-2007: Toronto Police were involved in an international incident in which their members pepper-sprayed, tasered, and handcuffed members of the Chilean national soccer team in an attempt to keep control of crowds after their semi-final match in the 2007 FIFA U-20 World Cup.
-A police spokesman explained on CBC Radio on the programme Here and Now that police took action against individual members of the Chilean team when they "displayed aggressive behaviour" by vandalizing a bus and arguing with fans.
+In 2007, the Toronto Police were involved in an international incident in which their members pepper-sprayed, tasered, and handcuffed members of the Chilean national soccer team in an attempt to keep control of crowds after their semi-final match in the 2007 FIFA U-20 World Cup.
+A police spokesman explained on CBC Radio on the program Here and Now that police took action against individual members of the Chilean team when they "displayed aggressive behavior" by vandalizing a bus and arguing with fans.
 The actions of the police were criticized by the TV and print media in Chile, and initially also in Canada.
 FIFA president Sepp Blatter later apologized to the Toronto mayor for the incident, and instigated disciplinary action against the officials and players of the Chilean team.
 In response to the recommendations of the coroner's inquest jury, former chief Bill Blair recommended that all plainclothes police officers be issued arm bands and raid jackets bearing the word police in an effort to increase their visibility in critical situations.
 Unmarked cars, which were already equipped with a plug-in police light, were to be supplied with additional emergency equipment, including a siren package.
 The proposals were phased within three years.

-2005: The police service was faced with a spike in shootings across Toronto and increased concern among residents.
-Police Chief William Blair and Mayor David Miller asked for additional resources and asked for diligence from residents to contend with this issue.
-Ontario Premier Dalton McGuinty promised to work with Toronto to fight crime.

-2004: Eight people were shot by Toronto Police, six of them fatally.
-SIU investigations deemed all case actions justified.